garaud/jitenshea/README.md

 Analyze bikes sharing station data some cities where there are Open Data.

-You have to parts in the project:
+You have two parts in this project:

 * a data pipeline and data processing with [luigi](http://luigi.readthedocs.io/) to get, transform and store data